Key takeaways:

 With 92 million Americans taking statins (2019 numbers[ref]), this is an important question that needs better answers, including unbiased studies that measure cognitive changes in new statin users.

-Types of statins and brain impact:
+Types of statins and the blood-brain barrier:

 So far, I’ve talked in general terms about statins as a class of HMGR inhibitors.
 However, there are different types of statins – with different effects.